-Finally, the Court turns to the Marshall Islands' argument that a dispute between the Parties can be inferred from Pakistan's conduct.
-The Court recalls that neither of the Marshall Islands' statements made in multilateral fora offered any particulars regarding Pakistan's conduct.
-In this context, the Court concludes that Pakistan's conduct cannot show an opposition of views and does not provide a basis for finding a dispute between the two States.
+Finally, the Court turns to the Marshall Islands' argument that a dispute between the Parties can be inferred from the United Kingdom's conduct.
+The Court recalls that none of the Marshall Islands' statements made in multilateral fora offered any particulars regarding the United Kingdom's conduct.
+In this context, the Court concludes that the United Kingdom's conduct cannot show an opposition of views and does not provide a basis for finding a dispute between the two States.

-The Court therefore concludes that Pakistan's objection to jurisdiction based on the absence of a dispute between the Parties must be upheld.
+The Court therefore concludes that the United Kingdom's first preliminary objection must be upheld.
 It further concludes that, lacking jurisdiction under Article 36, paragraph 2, of its Statute, it cannot proceed to the merits of the case.
-Given this conclusion, the Court finds no need to consider the other objections raised by Pakistan.
+Given this conclusion, the Court finds no need to consider the other preliminary objections raised by United Kingdom.